argho626-hue/CivCode-AI/README.md

 ---

 ### 🔮 Research Vision & Future Integration
-While the current ML model demonstrates high capability in macroscopic structural predictions, the ultimate goal is the broader **Digitalization in Construction**[cite: 21].
-Future iterations aim to integrate these ML-based predictions directly with numerical mechanics and electro-thermal coupled models[cite: 21].
+While the current ML model demonstrates high capability in macroscopic structural predictions, the ultimate goal is the broader **Digitalization in Construction**.
+Future iterations aim to integrate these ML-based predictions directly with numerical mechanics and electro-thermal coupled models.

 This computational approach is being developed in parallel with physical research on cement-free Alkali-Activated Concrete (AAC).
 By analyzing AAC's thermal degradation up to 600°C, the research loop will eventually be closed through advanced micro-thermo-mechanical automated testing[cite: 21].
-The long-term objective is to contribute to **Digital Civil Infrastructure** by developing smart, sustainable structures on a larger scale[cite: 21].
+The long-term objective is to contribute to **Digital Civil Infrastructure** by developing smart, sustainable structures on a larger scale.